- May 24–July 31 (Four Positions Available)

 Crow Canyon Research

-Crow Canyon's research focuses on the ancestral Pueblo (Anasazi) occupation of the Mesa Verde region.
-In 2017, Crow Canyon launched the Northern Chaco Outliers Project, an investigation of an ancestral Pueblo village with two Pueblo II period (A.D.
+The Crow Canyon Archaeological Center maintains high standards of research and scholarship, and seeks to empower present and future generations by making the human past accessible and relevant through archaeological research, experiential education, and American Indian knowledge.
+Crow Canyon's current research focuses on the ancestral Pueblo occupation of the Mesa Verde region.
+In 2017, Crow Canyon launched the Northern Chaco Outliers Project, an investigation of the Haynie site, an ancestral Pueblo community center that was inhabited between A.D.
+800 and 1200 and which includes two Pueblo II (A.D.
 950–1150) great houses.

 What Do Archaeology Interns Do?

-Field interns will gain experience in some or all of the following areas:
+Public Archaeology Interns will gain experience in some or all of the following areas:

-- excavating and recording architectural and nonarchitectural contexts
+- Excavating and recording architectural and non-architectural contexts

 Applicants should meet the following requirements: